EloiStree/2026_08_22_tamper_hordes_io_telemetry/README.md

 Hordes.io is a small island, so you will be quickly spotted and banned anyway.

-If Dek, the creator of Hordes.io, reads this message:
+If `Dek`, the creator of Hordes.io, reads this message:
 - Add code to block the game when Tampermonkey is detected in the addons.
 - Add code to detect whether Selenium is being used.